Crown rump length

 Overall, the accuracy of sonographic dating in the first trimester is +/-5 days (95% confidence range).

 Cardiac activity should be present in an embryo with a CRL ≥7 mm 3.
-If it not detected at this size on transvaginal scanning performed by an experienced operator, it is an indicator of failed early pregnancy (missed miscarriage).
+On a transvaginal scan performed by an experienced operator, absence of cardiac activity in an embryo with CRL ≥7 mm is diagnostic of a failed early pregnancy (missed miscarriage).

 It has been reported that patients in whom MSD (mean sac diameter) is less than 5 mm greater than crown rump length (i.e. MSD - CRL = <5 mm) are prone to first trimester miscarriage, despite a normal heart rate.